Husain-Althagafi/open_section_notifier/README.md

 If you want to use the bot you are gonna have to run some things locally since I won't keep the bot script running myself.
 But it is really easy to set up I'll have instructions here.

-1. **telebot.py** This is the script for hosting the bot and its commands, you will need this running either on a server or locally.
+- **telebot.py** This is the script for hosting the bot and its commands, you will need this running either on a server or locally.
 You only need this running when making the tracking request, the tracking itself and the notifications dont need this script.
-2. **course_offering.py
+- **course_offering.py** This is the automation script.
+I'll probably keep this running with actions but if I dont sorry.
+This is whats needed for the tracking and the notifying of available sections.
+- If you want to run everything yourself then you will need to set up your own supabase database. ezez

 ## 🚀 Getting Started